omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 Property sets
 ====================

-This is as the name says, an option where you can create sets of several Enterprise Properties and handle the set instead of each individual property.
+This is as the name says, an option where you can create sets of several enterprise properties and handle the set instead of each individual property.

-A list of useful Property Sets can already be in place, sorted after Type, for example:
+A list of useful property sets can already be in place, sorted after type, for example:

 .. image:: property-sets-v7.png

 Creating a new property set
 *****************************
-To create a new Property Set, do the following:
+To create a new property set, do the following:

 1. Click the plus.